Understanding Applying CoS Classifiers and Rewrite Rules to Interfaces

 MPLS interfaces (family mpls)

-Ethernet Interface Support for Most QFX Series Switches, and QFabric Systems
+Ethernet Interface Support for Most QFX Series Switches

-You cannot apply classifiers or rewrite rules to Layer 2 physical interfaces or to Layer 3 logical interfaces.
+On most QFX Series switches you can apply classifiers and rewrite rules to Layer 2 logical interfaces or to Layer 3 physical interfaces.
 Table 2 shows on which interfaces you can configure and apply classifiers and rewrite rules.

 The CoS feature support listed in this table is identical on single interfaces and aggregated Ethernet interfaces.